Softeng-2-Team-P03/SolidarityPurchasingGroup/HowToDocker.md

  - you can stop the docker-compose containers by right-clicking the _solidaritypurchasinggroup_ and then selecting _compose down_

 ### Warning
- - **if images of frontend or backend are present** ( you can see them in the "IMAGES" section of the docker VSC extension ) then the ports 3000 and 3001 of your pc will be occupied by them this means that **npm start and node server.js or nodemon server.js** as you are used to use them into the cient and server directories to start the app on your pc **WILL NOT WORK** until you remove both images (and change back the proxy to _localhost_ instead of _backend_ ) ad you an remove them by right-clicking the label _latest_ under their entry in the IMAGES section and then clicking _remove_
+ - **if images of frontend or backend are present** ( you can see them in the "IMAGES" section of the docker VSC extension ) then the ports 3000 and 3001 of your pc will be occupied by them this means that **npm start and node server.js or nodemon server.js** as you are used to use them into the cient and server directories to start the app on your pc **WILL NOT WORK** until you remove both images ad you an remove them by right-clicking the label _latest_ under their entry in the IMAGES section and then clicking _remove_

 ### useful reference i guess
  - https://towardsdatascience.com/deploying-a-react-nodejs-application-with-docker-part-i-of-ii-910bc6edb46e